Braffolk/FBorder-Addon/README.md

 Drop the .jar inside the `/plugins/FactionsX/addons` folder

+The configuration file can be found at `/plugins/FactionsX/addons/FBorder-Addon/border-config.json`

 ## Ideas for improvement
 I'm looking for alternative ideas on how to make it more readable and visually appealing.
 If you have any ideas, drop them down here: https://github.com/Braffolk/FBorder-Addon/issues